Corned beef and potato pie, these individual shortcrust pastry pies get a generous shake of Worcestershire sauce and taste of my childhood!

 - Remove from the heat and stir through the corned beef and Worcestershire sauce.

-- Remove the pastry from the fridge and cut it into half and then cut each half into ⅔ and ⅓ pieces.
+- Remove the pastry from the fridge and cut it in half, and then cut each half into ⅔ and ⅓ pieces.
+Place the pastry that you are not using in the fridge.

 - Lightly flour your work surface and roll the larger piece of pastry out so that it is roughly a 20cm (8") circle and around 3mm thick.

-- Gently line a 10cm or 4" pie dish that is 4-5cm (around 1¾" or 2") deep with this pastry ensuring you have plenty overlapping the sides.
+- Gently line a 10cm or 4" pie dish that is 4-5cm (around 1¾" or 2") deep with this pastry, ensuring you have plenty overlapping the sides.
+Repeat with the second pie.

-- Spoon in half of the corned beef mixture into each pastry lined tin.
+- Spoon in half of the corned beef mixture into each pastry-lined tin.

 - Roll the remaining two pieces of pastry into a round shape large enough to seal the pie.

-- Use your finger to run a little water around the edge of the pie dish and then add the lid using either a finger or a fork to crimp the pie shut.
+- Use your finger to run a little water around the edge of the pie dish, and then add the lid using either a finger or a fork to crimp the pie shut.

 - Brush each pie with a little beaten egg and then cut a small cross in the centre of the upper crust.

-- Finally, place in a hot oven at 200°C or 400°F and cook until nicely golden brown which should take around 40-45 minutes.
+- Finally, place in a hot oven at 200°C or 400°F and cook until nicely golden brown, which should take around 40-45 minutes.

 Jo An